Falcon Creek Middle School

 Section 1: Membership in this chapter is an honor bestowed upon deserving students and shall be based on the criteria of Scholarship, Service, Leadership, Character, and Citizenship.
 Applicants must prove that they already have these qualities.

 a.
 Candidates eligible for selection to this chapter must be 7th or 8th graders.

 b.
 Candidates eligible for selection to the chapter shall have a minimum cumulative grade point average of 3.5.

 Section 3: To remain a member in the FCMS chapter of NJHS, members must do the following:

 a.
 Attend all meetings.
-Members are allowed to miss two throughout the course of the year.
+Members are allowed to only miss two throughout the course of the year.
 This is whether the absence is excused or unexcused.
 Missing a third meeting may result in an dismissal from NJHS.

 b.
 Complete 25 hours of community service hours.

 c.
 Maintain a 3.5 cumulative GPA.

 d.
 Show leadership, character, citizenship, service, and scholarship as outlined in these bylaws.